edmiyatake/yfl-backend/docs/flows/README.md

 ## Author

-Edwin Miyatake
-Built in partnership with Competitive Analytics and Professor Savlowitz.
+This is version 2.
+Version 1 was created as part of an University of California, Irvine masters capstone project where I worked with Professor Savlowitz.